 - Intersections – the Blog of the ALA Office for Diversity, Literacy, and Outreach Services (ODLOS) – featuring stories on equity, diversity, and inclusion in libraries www.ala.org/intersections

-- Resources from ODLOS – including outreach issues briefs, resource development areas, and http://www.ala.org/offices/diversity/resources
+- Outreach initiatives from ODLOS – including toolkits, issue briefs, and more http://www.ala.org/offices/diversity/resources

 3. Stay Informed & Connected

 Strive to stay current with national, state, and local level activities.
-To keep up with national matters that impact libraries or your patrons, subscribe to the ALA Washington Office's blog, District Dispatch, at www.districtdispatch.org/feed or their mailing list at http://bit.ly/2gtSHjE.
+To keep up with national matters that impact libraries or your patrons, join the ALA Public Policy and Advocacy office's mailing list at http://bit.ly/2gtSHjE.
 For state matters, visit your state library association’s web site to see if they provide regular updates on advocacy issues, or check out http://openstates.org/ to find out about current legislation, track the progress of bills and more.
-Apps like Congress, Countable and iCitizen can also help.
+Apps like Congress, Countable, and iCitizen can also help.
 Consider teaming up with a co-worker and divide the responsibility of monitoring communication channels.
 Locally, take time to chat and meet with colleagues, read internal communications, and consider organizing local meet-ups.
 If you need help planning a meet-up, consult this free guide from the Young Adult Library Services Association (YALSA): www.ala.org/yalsa/sites/ala.org.yalsa/files/content/MeetUps.pdf

-As a starting point, refresh your knowledge of ALA’s Intellectual Freedom Manual and its supporting statements, including these sections: Interpretations, The Freedom to Read Statement and Libraries: an American Value
+As a starting point, refresh your knowledge of ALA’s Intellectual Freedom policy and its supporting statements, including these sections: Interpretations, The Freedom to Read Statement and Libraries: an American Value

 Work with co-workers to conduct a general review of all policies to make sure they’re consistent and fair across different types of patrons and inclusive of all.
 Then review and update your library’s policies and values, as needed, including a Code of Ethics, Collection Development policy, Request for Reconsideration, Internet Use, Use of Meeting Rooms and Exhibit Spaces, User Behavior and Library Use, and a Privacy & Confidentiality policy (check out this Privacy Toolkit for resources).